-(7) If the applicant seeks to operate under the proposed exemption outside of Republic of the Philippines airspace, the application must also indicate whether the exemption would contravene any provision of the Standards and Recommended Practices of the International Civil Aviation Organization (ICAO).

-(b) If the applicant seeks emergency processing, the application must contain supporting facts and reasons that the application was not timely filed, and the reasons it is an emergency.
+- (7) If the applicant seeks to operate under the proposed exemption outside of Republic of the Philippines airspace, the application must also indicate whether the exemption would contravene any provision of the Standards and Recommended Practices of the International Civil Aviation Organization (ICAO). - (8) The person requesting relief shall prove that the current requirement places an undue burden upon the certificate holder. - (9) A risk assessment conducted by the applicant to ensure that the exemption sought will not cause an adverse impact towards safety. - (b) If the applicant seeks emergency processing, the application must contain supporting facts and reasons that the application was not timely filed, and the reasons it is an emergency.
 The Authority may deny an application if the Authority finds that the applicant has not justified the failure to apply in a timely fashion.